Introduction to seborrhea:

 Seborrhea is a chronic skin condition that shows up where and when the sebaceous glands in the skin are most active.

-Anyone can get seborrhea.
-Seborrhea is more common in children than in adults, especially during the first year of life and during the teenage years.
+Anyone can get it.
+It is more common in children than in adults, especially during the first year of life and during the teenage years.

-Most people with seborrhea are otherwise healthy, but people with HIV often develop severe seborrhea.
+Most people with seborrhea are otherwise healthy, but people with HIV often develop severe cases of it.

 The main feature of seborrhea during childhood is red skin covered with greasy, crusty scales.
 It’s most common behind the ears, under the arms, in the diaper area, and on the face and neck.
 In the first month of life it is most common on the scalp, where it is called cradle cap.
 In teens, the seborrhea may only appear as the dry flakes of dandruff.
 It may also appear on the eyelids or concentrated in the beard area.
 Occasionally it shows up in ear canals or in the belly button.

-If seborrhea itches at all, the itching is typically mild.
+If it itches at all, the itching is typically mild.

 Most seborrhea in babies disappears by the first birthday.
 In teens, it may only be present during puberty, or it may become a lifelong condition.